shahedbd/GOProgramming/README.md

 # Go (programming language)
-Go (often referred to as golang) is a programming language created at Google[12] in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.[10]
-It is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, limited structural typing,[3] memory safety features and CSP-style concurrent programming features added.[13]
-The compiler and other language tools originally developed by Google are all free and open source.
+Go (often referred to as golang) is a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.
+It is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features added.
+The compiler and other language tools originally developed by Google are all free and open source. <br />

+### 01 Compiled
+### 01 Statically typed language in the tradition of Algol and C
+### 01 With garbage collection
+### 01 Limited structural typing
+### 01 Memory safety features
+### 01 CSP-style concurrent programming

 #### Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.